brillout/wildcard-api/docs/intro.template.md

 That's all Wildcard does:
 It simply makes a function defined on the server "callable" in the browser.
 (Behind the curtain Wildcard makes an HTTP request.)
-How you retrieve and mutate data is entirely up to you.
+How you retrieve and mutate data is up to you.
 You can use SQL, ORM, NoSQL, etc.

 #### Contents